 With digital technologies, the space of the possible has inflated to include machines that can most likely do anything that a human can do.

 Universality at Zero Marginal Cost

 Now, impressive as these two properties of zero marginal cost and universality are on their own, their combination is truly magical.
-I will just give one example.
-We are well on our way to a computer program that will be able to diagnose any disease from a patient's symptoms in a series of steps, including ordering new tests and interpreting their results.
-We have expected this based on universality but now we are making real tangible progress and this is a matter of decades at best.
-Once we have it then thanks to zero marginal cost we can and should provide free diagnosis to anyone anywhere in the world.
-(Ok, the actual lab tests to the extent they are required will still cost something).
+I will just give one example: we are well on our way to a computer program that will be able to diagnose any disease from a patient's symptoms in a series of steps, including ordering new tests and interpreting their results .
+We have expected this based on universality, but now we are making real tangible progress and accomplishing this is a matter of decades at best.
+Once we can do it, then thanks to zero marginal cost we can, and should, provide free diagnosis to anyone, anywhere in the world.
+(Okay—the actual lab tests, to the extent they are required, will still cost something).
 Still, one needs to let that sink in slowly to really grasp its extent.
-The space of the possible now includes free diagnosis for all humans.
+The realm of possibility for mankind will soon include free medical diagnosis for all humans.